Before Creating A Website

 The Divi Theme is the world’s most used Theme, and has the flexibility to style a website to suit the subject without emptying your wallet.

 The WordPress core software is the shell onto which a Theme is built.
 The Theme is the decoration or style relating to a subject or topic.
 Today the WordPress Theme market is saturated with every kind of theme you can think of.
 The technology of website styles changes all the time.
-What looked good in the 1990’s doesn’t look good in 2020.
+What was used in the 1990’s isn’t used today.
+Styles change.

 Themes styled with the earlier Classic Editor are now outdated and will cause the website to operate on an older version of WordPress.
 Theme developers will need to update their themes or discontinue that theme.
 This is a definite consideration before you use the inexpensive theme that you found on the web.
 Is it compatible with the most current version of WordPress 5.3.2?
 Updates to the WordPress core softwear happen regularly.
-In a few months WordPress will be up to 5.3.3.
+In a few months WordPress will be up to 5.3.3 and is now at 6.3.

 There will always be an updated or improved version particularly with a website.
 Always make sure you can update the Theme and WordPress when needed.
 An outdated website will be hacked and this is what you don’t want to experience.
 Once a website is hacked, it’s dropped from the search engine.
 The website will then take a long time to get back into the good graces of the search engine.